octopus-network/octopus-dao/README.md

 * `<NFT class name>.<appchain id>.octopus-registry.near` - A sub-account of octopus appchain anchor account.
 The [Wrapped Appchain NFT](https://github.com/octopus-network/wrapped-appchain-nft) contract lived in this account.
 This contract is deployed automatically when register a NFT class in `Octopus Appchain Anchor`.
 Each class of wrapped appchain NFT has a corresponding contract of this template, named by its `class name`.
 * `near-receiver.<appchain id>.octopus-registry.near` - A sub-account of octopus appchain anchor account.
 A contract for receiving native near token for cross-chain transfer lived in this contract. _**(under development)**_
 * `wat-faucet.<appchain id>.octopus-registry.near` - A sub-account of octopus appchain anchor account.
 A contract for automatically issuing wrapped appchain token to new validator of an appchain lived in this account.
 The source code is [inside of octopus appchain anchor](https://github.com/octopus-network/octopus-appchain-anchor/tree/main/wat-faucet).
-* `octopus-dao.octoups-registry.near` - A sub-account of octopus appchain registry account.
-A DAO contract like [Sputnik DAO](https://github.com/near-daos/sputnik-dao-contract) will live in this account.
-This contract includes all basic rules for the operation of Octopus DAO.
+* `octopus-dao.sputnik-dao.near` - A sub-account of [sputnik-dao](https://github.com/near-daos/sputnik-dao-contract) account lived in NEAR protocol.
+This contract includes all basic rules and operations for the operation of Octopus DAO.
-* `council.octopus-dao.octopus-registry.near` - A sub-account of octopus DAO account.
+* `octopus-council.octopus-registry.near` - A sub-account of octopus registry account.
 A contract for automatically managing the members of `Octopus Council` will live in this account.

 ## Octopus Council Contract